 SpatialKat is KatRisk’s event based portfolio analysis software capturing correlations in space and time for flood, wind and storm surge events.
+Models are currently available for the US and Canada.
+Additional regions are under development.

 Model Development Overview